Mother’s Day 2017: One of My Mother’s Greatest Gifts, Getting Engaged, and Avoiding My Own Personal Fiscal Cliff

 playland

 The following piece was my second piece published on the Examiner back in November of 2012.
-It was based upon an actual conversation between me and my father during my youth growing up on the Buffalo’s east side.
-Early on I developed misconceptions and stereotypes about peers from various ethnic groups and what they were and were not good at – Asians in particular.
+It was based upon an actual conversation between me and my father during my youth growing up on the east side of Buffalo.
+Early on I developed misconceptions and stereotypes about peers from various ethnic groups and what they were and were not good at–Asians in particular.

 My father challenged those stereotypes which is something that empowered me later on in life and helped change my academic paradigm and world view.
 The visual for this piece is a playground for young children, because at a young age before we get socialized and develop racial biases and ideas, we all start off with the same potential to learn and achieve.
 It’s what happens to us as we grow up in our unique environments that determine how our lives turn out, our successes, our achievements, and our failures.